Driver Sues Boss For Allegedly Branding Him HIV Positive

 |

-Dr. Justina Ansah, the Director of National Blood Service, Korle-Bu has denied allegations that she declared her former driver HIV positive.
+The Director of National Blood Service, Korle-Bu, Dr. Justina Ansah has denied allegations that she declared her former driver HIV positive.

 She said test results concerning the plaintiff, Edward Kofi Ghunney were treated with utmost confidentiality.